California Pet Blood Bank Modernization Act

 Dogs and cats kept confined not only suffer emotional and psychological trauma, but they suffer physical injuries by the very nature of how they are held.
 For example, a Texas blood bank was exposed and closed as a result of the treatment of the dogs.

 More news to come and ways to help support this bill!

-We thank Assemblymember Richard Bloom for sponsoring this bill!
+We thank Assemblymember Richard Bloom for authoring this bill!